alef-garrido/alef-garrido/README.md

 <h1 align="center">Hi 👋, I'm Oscar.
 Thank you for visiting!</h1>
 <h3 align="center"> Full-Stack Front-end Developer Student</h3>

--  👨‍💻 Available to hire :)  (Portfolio) [https://astounding-stardust-e45535.netlify.app]
+-  👨‍💻 Available to hire :)

 -  👨‍🚀 Looking for creative projects to jump in!